Learning low-rank latent mesoscale structures in networks

-where we define the {loss function}
+where we define the loss function

 The parameters $N \in \mathbb{N}$ and $\lambda \ge 0$ appear in Algorithm~\ref{alg:NDL}.
 The former is the number of homomorphisms that we sample at each iteration of Algorithm~\ref{alg:NDL}, and the latter is the coefficient of an $L_{1}$-regularizer that we use to find the code matrix $H_{t}$ in \eqref{eq:def_ONMF}.
-If $N=1$ and $\lambda=0$, then the problem \eqref{eq:NDL_exact_minibatch} is equivalent to the problem \eqref{eq:NDL_exact} because $X^{(1)}(\x)$ and the columns of $W$ are vectorizations (using Algorithm~\ref{alg:vectorize}) of the mesoscale patch $A_{\x}$ and the latent motifs $\mathcal{L}_{1},\ldots,\mathcal{L}_{r}$, respectively.
+If $N = 1$ and $\lambda = 0$, then problem \eqref{eq:NDL_exact_minibatch} is equivalent to problem \eqref{eq:NDL_exact} because $X^{(1)}(\x)$ and the columns of $W$ are vectorizations (using Algorithm~\ref{alg:vectorize}) of the mesoscale patch $A_{\x}$ and the latent motifs $\mathcal{L}_{1},\ldots,\mathcal{L}_{r}$, respectively.

-{The objective function $f$ in the optimization problem \eqref{eq:NDL_exact_minibatch} for NDL is non-convex, so it is generally difficult to find a global optimum of $f$. {However}, {local optima} are often good enough for practical applications (such as in image restoration~\cite{elad2006image, mairal2008sparse}).
-We find that this is also the case for our network-denoising problem (see Figure~\ref{fig:Figure4}). {Theorems}~\ref{thm:NDL} and~\ref{thm:NDL2} guarantee that our NDL algorithm (see Algorithm~\ref{alg:NDL}) finds a sequence $(W_{t})_{t\ge 0}$ of dictionary matrices such that almost surely $W_{t}$ is asymptotically a local optimum of the objective function $f$.}
+The objective function $f$ in the optimization problem \eqref{eq:NDL_exact_minibatch} for NDL is non-convex, so it is generally difficult to find a global optimum of $f$.
+However, local optima are often good enough for practical applications (such as in image restoration~\cite{elad2006image, mairal2008sparse}).
+We find that this is also the case for our network-denoising problem (see Figure~\ref{fig:Figure4}).
+Theorems~\ref{thm:NDL} and~\ref{thm:NDL2} guarantee that our NDL algorithm (see Algorithm~\ref{alg:NDL}) finds a sequence $(W_{t})_{t\ge 0}$ of dictionary matrices such that almost surely $W_{t}$ is asymptotically a local optimum of the objective function $f$.

-\commHL{ {To make precise statements {about asymptotic convergence of the NDL algorithm to a local optimum of the objective {function in} \eqref{eq:NDL_exact},} we use some notation for measures of local optimality for non-convex constrained optimization problems.
-Suppose that we have a differentiable objective function $g:\R^{p}\rightarrow \R$ for some integer $p\ge 1$.
+To make precise statements {about asymptotic convergence of the NDL algorithm to a local optimum of the objective function in \eqref{eq:NDL_exact}, we consider measures of the local optimality of non-convex constrained optimization problems.
+Suppose that we have a differentiable objective function $g:\R^{p} \rightarrow \R$ for some integer $p \ge 1$.
 Fix a parameter set $\Param \subseteq \R^{p}$.
-We say that $\param^{*}\in \Param$ is a \textit{stationary point} of $g$ {in} $\Param$ if
+We say that $\param^{*}\in \Param$ is a \textit{stationary point} of $g$ in $\Param$ if